salejandro/EGiG-MBIOD/Practical guide.md

  </br>

 4. The program hyphy estimates synonymous and non-synonymous substitution rates in a maximum likelihood (ML) phylogetic framework.
-Hence, you need a phylogenetic tree with the relationships among the sequences retained in the previous step after comprising to unique haplotypes.
-You know how to do htat from the first part of the practice.
+Hence, you need a phylogenetic tree with the relationships among the sequences retained in the previous step (after comprising to unique haplotypes).
+You already know how to do that from the first part of the practice:

    ```bash
    raxml-ng --redo --threads 5 --msa ${FILE}.S.uniq.fas --tree pars{5} --model GTR+G+I